Farmers’ Almanac: Late April Storm Could Spawn a Few Tornadoes - NewsBreak

 Farmers’ Almanac: Late April Storm Could Spawn a Few Tornadoes

 Some April storms might give rise to tornadic activity over the Rockies and Plains, according to the Farmers' Almanac.
-"A major storm is anticipated for the final...k2radio.com
+"A major storm is anticipated for the...y95country.com

 Some April storms might give rise to tornadic activity over the Rockies and Plains, according to the Farmers' Almanac.
-"A major storm is anticipated for the final...k2radio.com
+"A major storm is anticipated for the...y95country.com

 Comments / 0